Concelo/concelo/README.md

-Another advantage of the cloud model is that service providers can analyze the data they collect and use it to provide enhancements like predictive search and cloud-based content mixing and transcoding.
+Another advantage of the cloud model is that service providers can analyze the data they collect and use it to provide enhancements like predictive search and audio-visual mixing and transcoding.
 The provider itself may also benefit by mining the data for marketing or other purposes.
-The cloud model can also provide a degree of "stickiness" if the data cannot be easily exported or tranferred to a different provider.
-Finally, data stored in the cloud is generally more accessible to law enforcement organizations data stored on individual devices, especially as end-user storage encryption becomes more common.
+This model can also provide a degree of "stickiness" if the data cannot be easily exported or transferred to a different provider.
+Finally, data stored in the cloud is generally more accessible to law enforcement organizations than data stored on individual devices, especially as end-user storage encryption becomes more common.